Table of Contents

-Hypertension can be divided into several stages.
+Hypertension is divided into several stages.
 An increase in blood pressure as a result of physical exertion does not count as hypertension.

-A life-threatening form of arterial hypertension is accompanied by diastolic blood pressure above 120 mmHg that drops less than 10 % overnight and is referred to as malignant hypertension.
+Life-threatening form of arterial hypertension is accompanied by diastolic blood pressure above 120 mmHg that drops less than 10% overnight and is referred to as malignant hypertension.

-The following table will give you an overview of the different stages of hypertension according to the WHO classification:
+The following table provides an overview of the different stages of hypertension according to the WHO classification:

 |Stage||Systolic pressure in mmHg||Diastolic Pressure in mmHg|